Which came first, the chicken or the egg? Let’s take a simplified view:

 If you’re hatching chicks with the help of an incubator, you’ll need a heat lamp to keep them warm.
 A preferable option would be to get a ceramic bulb so they have access to heat and not light.
 This can also prevent feather pecking as the chicks will live in darkness and natural light.

-The heat lamp should be turned on two days before the chicks are about to hatch and far from the shavings so that the temperature is around 102°F.
+The heat lamp should be turned on 2 days before the chicks are about to hatch and far from the shavings so that the temperature is around 102°F.

 3. How to Rear Chicks When They’re Older Than 8 Weeks